jasonmccreary/blog-posts/2015-04-11-i-dont-disagree.md

 comments: true
 categories:
   - Rants
-excerpt: "A rant for simplier, clearer communication."
+excerpt: "A rant for simpler, clearer communication."
-subheading: "A rant for simplier, clearer communication."
+subheading: "A rant for simpler, clearer communication."
-description: "A rant for simplier, clearer communication."
+description: "A rant for simpler, clearer communication."
 ---
 I first wrote this post a year ago.
 Although I support my original message, its delivery failed.
 I recently identified another statement which may relay the message more easily.